berkeley-scf/tutorial-dask-future/python-dask.md

 # 2. Overview of parallel schedulers

-One specifies a `scheduler` to control how parallelization is done, including what machine(s) to use and how many cores on each machine to use.
+One specifies a "scheduler" to control how parallelization is done, including what machine(s) to use and how many cores on each machine to use.

 For example,

 ```
 import dask.multiprocessing
-dask.config.set(scheduler='processes', num_workers = 4)  # spread work across multiple cores, one worker per core
+# spread work across multiple cores, one worker per core
+dask.config.set(scheduler='processes', num_workers = 4)
 ```